What is headless commerce?

 When you use templates or pre-built sites that aren’t headless, you have to carry around the extra weight of things you don’t need.
 But with a headless content management system and commerce platforms, it includes everything that you need for your site and nothing else.

-You don’t need a fancy or expensive templated site to offer creative interactions.
+You don’t need a fancy or expensive templated site or a library of Shopify subscription apps, BigCommerce subscription apps, WordPress membership plugins, or Magento subscription plugins to offer creative interactions.
 You can build them yourself with your developers and deploy them, confident that they don’t bring extra code baggage with them.

 As you build out the different sections of your website, you’ll find yourself reusing sections and changing the content.
 This way, it’s easy to make changes while still staying on-brand.
 You don’t have to worry about messing up the spacing or sizing of different elements.